Skip to main content

 len

-This field contains the length for the translatable field.
+This field sets the length of the translatable field.
 Type must be INT.

 • <field-name>